Guide

 Assessment Framework

-3. Testing: Have they tested for bias and discrimination?
+3. Testing: Have they rigorously tested for bias and discrimination, with verifiable results from independent auditors?

 Questions to Ask Vendors